 C) In the case of an offer of leasing, the provisions of paragraph [3] of article [73Α] are applicable.

 The User may make more than one Unused LNG Amount available under the same offer at the same price.
 Interested Users declare acceptance of the offer of an Unused LNG Amount via the Electronic Transactions System.
-The offering Userwill be informed of any such acceptance via the Electronic Transactions System.
+The offering User will be informed of any such acceptance via the Electronic Transactions System.

 In the case of disposal of Unused LNG Amount by direct negotiation between the parties, the provisions of article [73] in the case of transfers, and article [73A] in the case of leasing, must be respected as appropriate.
 At the end of the procedure carried out in each case, the Operator will disclose the size of the Booked Gasification Capacity, the Additional Storage Area and the Temporary Storage Area that was transferred or leased, as well as the commencement date or the duration of transfer or lease.